Jaxon-S/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

-<h1>osTicket - Prerequisites and Installation</h1>
+<h1>osTicket - Tickets and Ticket Lifecycle</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the creation of SLAs and tickets as if I were on the job.<br />

 <h2>Environments and Technologies Used</h2>